enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 As we can see, if we have heterogeneous workload of cpu intensive tasks and blocking, we are actually wasting resources and slowing down our application.
 A common solution to this problem has been to accept it as is and just schedule all tasks like we did.

 But actually, the better solution is to spawn new threads and use those for blocking calls.
-We can make our application use an extra 4 threads for blocking calls:
+We can make our application use 4 extra threads for blockingMethod calls:

 ```
 val blockingContext = ExecutionContext.fromExecutor(Executors.newFixedThreadPool(4))
-def rand = if (Random.nextInt(100) > 50) Future(cpuBound(1000)) else Future(blocking(1000))(blockingContext)
+def rand = if (Random.nextInt(100) > 50) Future(cpuBoundMethod(1000)) else Future(blockingMethod(1000))(blockingContext)
 Future.sequence(List.fill(1000)(rand)).await()
 ```